DanielHadley/rmR/README.md

 My plan from here:

 + Download data each night
++ Daily report
++ Turn weekly maps into monthly or less
 + Get the rest of the cities
 + K-means cluster, see % increase, and do "hottest new hoods"
 + Replace rat stats